Miista/ProtonProposals/Records/Records.md

 "Magic"
 =======

-A record is inherently equatable meaning that when a record is declared, the compiler will generate a hashcode for the record type and implement the "equals" function on the record type -- however we decide to do this.
+As records will most likely be used for representing a collection of values we need to ensure that there exists a straightforward way of testing for equality.

+Thus along with a record declaration comes:

+* a compiler-generated method testing for equality
+* a method returning the unique hashcode for the instance

 The equality for a record is based on its members meaning that if two instances have the same value for each and every member, then the two